 What will I study?

 Each year we enter a team in the RSC Schools Analyst practical competition.
 There is also an opportunity to enter the Cambridge Chemistry Challenge and the national Chemistry Olympiad.
-A workshop is also offered at a university chemistry department.

 Where might it lead?